 Both the complainant and the respondent have the right to have a fair and impartial investigation, determination and appeal.
 If either the complainant or respondent has any reason to believe that the investigator, the Title IX Coordinator or any of the Appeal Officer members has a conflict of interest or would otherwise be unable to be fair and impartial, the concerned party should submit a letter explaining the basis for his or her concern.
 Concerns regarding the investigator or the Appeal Officer should be submitted to the Title IX Coordinator.
 Concerns regarding the Title IX Coordinator should be submitted to the Appeal Officer.
 The other party will be provided with a copy of the letter and will have an opportunity to respond.
-If based upon those submissions and any independent inquiry the decision-maker may choose to make, the decision-maker determines that there is a conflict of interest, another individual will continue in his or her role.
+If based upon those submissions and any independent inquiry the decision-maker may choose to make, the decision-maker determines that there is a conflict of interest, another individual will be appointed to take on the role.
 If it is found that there is no such conflict, the individual will continue in his or her role.
-Concerns regarding conflicts of interest should be raised as soon as they are identified and prior to the submission of the investigation report, the determination, or the appeal decision.
+Concerns regarding conflicts of interest should be raised as soon as they are identified and prior to the individual with the alleged conflict's rendering of his or her determination, e.g. prior to the submission of the investigation report, the determination, or the appeal decision.